meyank0505garg/Reader-app/README.md

-# :zap: Book Reader App
+# :zap: Weather App
 <!-- <p align="center">
 <a href="https://automated-solution-comparison-and-testing-framework.streamlit.app/" target="_blank">Visit Site</a>
 </p> -->

-1. Developed a Weather App using Android technologies such as Retrofit for API integration, Hilt for dependency injection, View- Model for managing UI-related data, RoomDatabase for local data storage, and Jetpack Compose for building the user interface.
+1. Developed a mobile application using Kotlin-Jetpack Compose that enables users to log in and access books from the Google Books API.
-2. The app allows users to fetch real-time weather data and store it locally for offline access.
-Implemented features include display- ing current weather, hourly and daily forecasts, and location-based weather updates.
+2. Implemented features including a home screen displaying last read and favorited books, as well as a search screen for discovering and reading book descriptions, including categories, publish dates, and authors.
+Leveraged Firebase for user authentication,which to allow users to log in, to store and retrieve data like Records the books a user is currently reading , Manages a list of favorited books.
+Hilt for dependency injection, Retrofit for API communication, Coil for image loading, and Jetpack Compose for building the user interface
-3. Technologies: Retrofit, Hilt, ViewModel, RoomDatabase, Jetpack Compose-Kotlin
+3. Technologies used - Firebase, Hilt, Retrofit, Coil, Jetpack Compose (Kotlin)

 ## Improvements :
 1. If someone put wrong login details, app was crashing :  Fixed